 Founded in 2004 by HRH The Prince of Wales, The Prince’s Foundation School of Traditional Arts developed from the Visual Islamic and Traditional Arts (VITA) Programme established at The Royal College of Art in 1984 by Professor Keith Critchlow.
 Today, the School teaches students the techniques and methods of contemporary art inspired by living tradition.

-The Jameel House of Traditional Arts / Cairo teaches local contemporary artists and artisans in the traditional arts of Egypt, and is now putting the skills taught in the programme to practical use in the conservation and restoration of heritage sites in Islamic Cairo.
-JHTA/C also supports graduates seeking employment or to establish businesses in the traditional arts.
+Jameel House in Cairo teaches local contemporary artists and artisans in the traditional arts of Egypt, and is now putting the skills taught in the programme to practical use in the conservation and restoration of heritage sites in Islamic Cairo.
+Jameel House in Cairo also supports graduates seeking employment or to establish businesses in the traditional arts.